FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ** parameters and returns are separated logging. **

+### After all, ###
-You can search by keywords in through the portal, or get the id from HTTP response header like: X-Step-Trace-Id: aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja
+You can search by keywords through the portal, or get the id from HTTP response header like: X-Step-Trace-Id: aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja